Historic black Florida town slated for luxury shopping development

 Customers of the $200 million project called the World Transportation Exchange, where luxury cars, helicopters, yachts and corporate jets would be on display, could drop more money in a day than the town's entire population earns in a year.

-Developer Elliott Kahana, a luxury car dealer from Clearwater on Florida's west coast, said he is undisturbed by the juxtaposition of ostentatious wealth alongside neighbourhood poverty.
+Developer Elliott Kahana, a luxury car dealer from Clearwater on Florida's west coast, said he is undisturbed by the juxtaposition of ostentatious wealth alongside neighborhood poverty.

 “Everything changes.
 Progress happens,” Kahana said.